 A: Yes, though homemade dough gives the best texture.

 Curious about mastering techniques?
-At ICCA Dubai, our industry-centred Professional Diploma Programs, accredited by the internationally renowned City & Guilds, London, and recognized by the Worldchefs, offer intensive hands-on training, knowledge, and skills for those aspiring to enter the hospitality industry as qualified chefs; for industry professionals seeking career advancement; and for entrepreneurs looking for a comprehensive understanding of food production operations.
+At ICCA Dubai, our industry-centered Professional Diploma Programs, accredited by the internationally renowned City & Guilds, London, and recognized by the Worldchefs, offer intensive hands-on training, knowledge, and skills for those aspiring to enter the hospitality industry as qualified chefs; for industry professionals seeking career advancement; and for entrepreneurs looking for a comprehensive understanding of food production operations.

 .avif)